MileHacker Logo

 Montecito Hot Springs

-These natural, undeveloped hot springs are located in the hills above Montecito.
+These features of nature, undeveloped hot springs are located in the hills above Montecito.
 Access requires a moderate hike, making it an adventure to reach this rustic, natural soaking spot.

 Yoga & Meditation Retreats